rdiez/Tools/OpenVPN/README.txt

     the client certificate whitelist.

     The home directory for openvpn-unpriviledged-user would not work, because the default systemd configuration for the OpenVPN server has option "ProtectHome=true".
-So I just created a top-level directory like this:
+So create a top-level directory like this (or choose any other place for it appropriate to your system):

       sudo mkdir /openvpn-allowed-clients